 And then I am going to cover all the below mentioned important information pertaining to PMP Certification Exam along with PMP Certification prerequisites.

-- What is PMP Certification?
+- What Is PMP Certification?

-- PMP Certification Prerequisites?
+- PMP Certification Requirements or Prerequisites

 - PMP Certification Exam

 - Process Group wise Question Distribution